LordGhostX/PVault/README.md

   "Completely deleted password database"
   ```
 10. Other useful commands
-    1. Get Help
+    1. Getting Help
     ```bash
     $ pvault -h
     $ pvault --help
     ```
-    2. Get Version numbers
+    2. Get Version number
     ```bash
     $ pvault --version
     ```

-###### You will be asked for a master password the very first time you run the script.
+##### You will be asked for a master password the very first time you run the script.
 The master password is what protects the other passwords and should be kept secure because it can't be reset.

 ## Current Progress
 * [x] Write CLI parser